qid-iitb/CavityProtection/readme.md

 - `Semiclassical_Dynamics.nb`: Main notebook to reproduce semiclassical data.
 - `data/`: Contains pre-generated data for analysis

-> Note: The data generated from the code may differ from the ones in data file, as the spin distribution changes every time.
+> Note: The data generated from the code may differ from the ones in data file, as the spin distribution is randomly chose from a Gaussian distribution of width $\delta$.
+Here, $N = 10^4$.

 ---